cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 Button assignment:

 - ``Open Task`` — open task in cvat dashboard
-- ``RunReID Merge`` — combines unbound tracks generated by using autoannotation into one object.
-[Read more](https://github.com/opencv/cvat/tree/develop/cvat/apps/reid)
+- ``RunReID Merge`` — The ReID application uses deep learning model to perform an automatic bbox merging between neighbor frames.
+You can use "Merge" and "Split" functionality to edit automatically generated annotation.
+[Read more](/cvat/apps/reid)
-- ``Dump Annotation`` — download an annotation file from the task
+- ``Dump Annotation`` — download annotations from the task
-- ``Upload Annotation`` — uploading an annotation file to the task
+- ``Upload Annotation`` — uploading annotations to the task
-- ``Remove Annotation`` — remove annotation from current task
+- ``Remove Annotation`` — remove annotations from current task
 - ``Settings`` — open the settings menu
 - ``Fullscreen Player`` — fullscreen player mode
-- ``Switch AAM`` — switch to AAM
+- ``Switch AAM`` — switch to attribute annotation mode
 - ``Help`` — open the shortkeys
-- ``Save Work`` — save annotation from current link.
+- ``Save Work`` — save annotations for the current job.
 The button has an indication of the saving process

 It also shows statistics about the current task, for example:
 - task name